poojanagrecha/Wine-Prediction-Analysis/README.md

 ## Exploratory Data Analysis

 Using Tableau, we filtered on state, province, wine variety, and wine quality.
 Color coding on a wine-themed gradient was emphasized to organize areas of our dataset that were meaningful.
-We can conclude through our visualizations that the top tasted wine varieties were Chardonnay and Pinot Noir.
-The best quality wine variety according to the points column in the dataset is Nebbiolo.
-Washington was the state with the highest quality of wine in the US while Nevada carried the spot for most expensive wine in the US.

 [Tableau Visualizations](https://public.tableau.com/profile/pooja.nagrecha#!/vizhome/Wine_15999265262760/Sheet8)